-The Essentials scopes are sold mostly for visual users or those on a budget.
-If you’re interested in serious deep-sky astrophotography and are willing to spend a few hundred dollars extra, the FCD100 upgrade offers (at least theoretically) slightly better color correction, hexagonal focusers which are more suitable for heavy cameras, and a larger unvignetted image circle, in part due to said focuser.
+The Essentials line sells for mostly visual users or those on a budget.
+If you’re interested in serious deep-sky astrophotography, and you’re willing to spend a few hundred extra dollars, the FCD100 upgrade offers (at least theoretically) slightly better color correction, hexagonal focusers which are more suitable for heavy cameras, and a larger non-vignetted image circle, in part due to said focuser.

 Overview of Essentials 127ED

-That being said, the glass of scope is irrelevant if the optical design isn’t very good, and you should never buy a scope solely based on what glass it uses because that would be stupid.
+That being said, the glass for any scope is irrelevant if the optical design isn’t very good, and you should never buy a scope solely based on what glass it uses, because that would be stupid.

 Optically, the Essentials 127ED performs very well.
-The only false color you are ever going to see is a very slight fringe on bright stars like Vega, Sirius, and Arcturus, and you may have to look for this said fringe.
+The only false color you are ever going to see is a very slight purple fringe on bright stars like Vega, Sirius, and Arcturus, and you may even have to look for this said fringe.

 The Essentials 127ED’s lens cell is collimatable, though collimating any refractor is an especially terrifying process and you will hopefully not have to do it.

 The scope comes with Explore Scientific’s standard finder shoe, which locks onto your finderscope with two nylon thumbscrews.
-While it is a superior design to the standard Vixen/Synta shoes, it prevents you from using other brands of finders (besides Meade and Bresser).
+While it has a superior design compared to the standard Vixen/Synta shoes, it prevents you from using other brands of finders (besides Meade and Bresser).

-For visual use, if you want something that’s plain, simple, fast to set up, and easy to use, you might want an all-manual alt-azimuth mount.
-Explore Scientific’s own Twilight II will work well to hold the 127ED and has two saddles so you could put another scope side by side with it, but it has no slow-motion controls.
+For visual use, if you want something that’s plain, simple, fast to set up, and easy to use, you might want an all manual alt-azimuth mount.
+Explore Scientific’s own Twilight II will work well to hold the 127ED, and has two saddles so you can put another scope beside it, but the Twilight II has no slow-motion controls.

-If you’re not interested in an alt-az mount, an EQ-5 class German equatorial mount is enough to hold the scope for visual use.
+If you’re not interested in an alt-azimuth mount, an EQ-5 class German equatorial mount is enough to hold the scope for visual use.
 The Celestron Advanced VX, Orion Sirius, Meade LX85, Sky-Watcher HEQ5, iOptron CEM25p, Losmandy GM-8, and Explore Scientific’s own EXOS-2GT are all excellent choices for visual and limited astrophotography capability.

-The Orion Atlas, Sky-Watcher EQ6, and Losmandy G11 (the latter of which Explore Scientific offers with a wirelessly-controlled deluxe GoTo system).
-Keep in mind that for any of these you will need to buy a Losmandy-style dovetail and bolt it to the tube rings, or buy a Losmandy to Vixen adapter for your mount.
+The Orion Atlas, Sky-Watcher EQ6R, and Losmandy G11 (the latter of which Explore Scientific offers with a wireless controlled deluxe GoTo system).
+Keep in mind that for any of these mounts, you will need to buy a Losmandy-style dovetail and bolt it to the tube rings, or buy a Losmandy-to-Vixen adapter for your mount.

-But the investment is worth it, whether for visual or astrophotography.
-For visual, you’ll have pinpoint stars, near-perfect color control, excellent contrast, and jet-black backgrounds that provide images comparable to an 8” Dob.
-For astrophotography, the Essentials 127ED provides tack-sharp stars with a field flattener and a good all-around focal length.
+But the investment is worth it, whether for visual use or astrophotography.
+For visual, you’ll have pinpoint stars, near-perfect color control, excellent contrast, and jet black backgrounds that provide images comparable to an 8 inch Dob.
+For astrophotography, the Essentials 127ED provides tack sharp stars with a field flattener and a good all-around focal length.